xcart/xcart-docs/_pages/kb_en/multivendor/multi-vendor/multi-vendor_admin_experience/multi-vendor_getting_started_for_admin.md

 A regular single-seller X-Cart store is transformed into a multivendor marketplace by the addon **Multi-vendor**.
 The store administrator can check whether they are using the X-Cart Multivendor edition by checking the "My addons" section of the store: the addon "Multi-vendor" must be active.
 Information on the management of addons in X-Cart is available in the section {% link "Managing Addons" ref_gTOegEua %}.

-## Step 2: Choose the Multivendor mode
+## Step 2: Choose the Multi-vendor mode
 Before anyone can sell products through an online marketplace based on X-Cart Multivendor, the store administrator needs to configure it.
 Besides all the configuration needed for a regular single-seller X-Cart store, a multivendor X-Cart store needs some additional configuration through the {% link "Multi-vendor addon settings page" ref_nFq48dhr %}.
 The first and most important setting that the store administrator needs to adjust on this page is **Multivendor mode** .
 With this setting, the store administrator needs to specify which store operation mode they want to use.
 Two modes are supported: "_Warehouse_" and "_Vendors as separate shops_").

    <table class="ui compact celled small padded table">